Lots of words.

-My goal was to work on the vocabulary not according to semantic sets, (transportation, colors, food etc.), which is the vertical approach, but rather teach the words with other words they go with (horizontally).
-I hope it will aid retention.
+This activity was designed to focus on vocabulary presented not according to semantic sets, (transportation, colors, food etc.), which is the vertical approach, but rather by introducing the words with other words they go with (horizontally).

-The decision to have all the activities connected to the film is grounded in a belief that what is made memorable is learnt best.
-I do this often with homework assignments for my own students, with many elements I’m trying to teach, not just vocabulary.
+The decision to have all the activities connected to the film is grounded in a belief that what is made memorable is learned best.
+I do this often with homework assignments for my own students, with various language elements I’m trying to teach, not just vocabulary.
 The visuals in films (I always use ones without dialogue, my students don’t hear well!) supply a clear context.

 1) Here’s the list of vocabulary items FOR THE TEACHER:

-2. Here is the lead-in activity for the students.
-It must be done BEFORE watching the film.
+2. Here is the pre-reading activity for the students.
+Click on the title below to get a downloadable PDF.